AlooTheAloo/BDMcode/README.md

 # BDMcode

-## BDMcode is the most ambitious programming language in history
+## BDMcode is the most serious and ambitious programming language in history